Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Okay.

-I think that's where I got the four from.
+That's where I got the 4 from.

-You know, it was pretty, like, kind of consistent
+You know, it was pretty like kind of consistent in every single state territory.

-So it was sort of like, no, if you're in parliament
+So it was sort of like, no, if you're in parliament representing the Australian people,

-representing the Australian people, it's hard to argue.
+people, it's hard to argue.

 Yeah.